A. K. M. Rezaul Karim Tansen

 A. K. M. Rezaul Karim Tansen (born 7 February 1953) is a Bangladeshi politician and Jatiya Sangsad member representing the Bogra-4 constituency.
 He belongs to the Jatiya Samajtantrik Dal party.

 Early life

 Tansen was born on 7 February 1953.
 He has a B.A. degree.

 Career

-Tansen was elected to Parliament on 5 January 2014 from Bogra-4 as a Bangladesh Awami League candidate.
-In 2023 by-election he won against his closest rival Hero Alom in a margin of 824 votes.
+Tansen was elected to parliament on 5 January 2014 from Bogra-4 as a Bangladesh Awami League candidate.
+In 2023 by-election he won against his closest rival Hero Alom by a margin of 824 votes.